 In the autumn of 1989 my life had gone off the rails after I was forced me to leave a student’s dormitory.
 I moved back to my parents’ home to gather some courage.

 At the time I promised myself to lead an insignificant life.
 That seemed something even a complete failure like me should be capable of.

 But perhaps I am a bigger failure than I imagined as may even not be able make good that promise.

-There wasn’t much to laugh, except for a few episodes of Chief Inspector Jacques Clouseau that were aired on German television.
-My parents lived in Nijverdal, near the German border so I could see them.
+There wasn’t much to laugh for me except for a few episodes of Chief Inspector Jacques Clouseau aired on German television.
+My parents lived near the German border so it was possible to watch German television.

-So I could be right.
+And I could be right.

 The highest level of failure is failing to fail.
 Success is inevitable, no matter how hard you try.